bernwang/latte/README.md

 # Drawing bounding boxes
 Bounding boxes can be drawn by holding the control key and clicking and dragging.
-When drawing bounding boxes, please view in 2D mode:
+When drawing bounding boxes, please view in 2D mode (rightmost button):
 ![Alt Text](https://github.com/bernwang/LiDAR-annotator/blob/evaluation/images/different_modes.png)

 The control key must held down for all bounding box operations.
 The follow features are supported:
 1. Resizing
 # My strategy for annotating